Robustness Among Multiwinner Voting Rules: Parameterized Algorithms for the Robustness Radius Problem

-\begin{proposition} There is an algorithm that runs in $\fpt$ time with respect to the number of voters and, given an election $E = (C,V)$ and a committee size~$k$, checks whether the election has a unique $\beta$-CC winning committee (in which case it outputs this committee) or whether there is more than one $\beta$-CC winning committee (in which case it outputs some two winning committees). \end{proposition} \begin{proof} Let $E = (C,V)$ be an input election and let $k$ be the committee size.
-We let $n = |V|$ be the number of voters.
+\begin{proposition} There is an algorithm that runs in $\fpt$-time with respect to the number of voters and, given an election $E = (C,V)$ and a committee size~$k$, checks whether the election has a unique $\beta$-CC winning committee (in which case it outputs this committee) or whether there is more than one $\beta$-CC winning committee (in which case it outputs some two winning committees). \end{proposition} \begin{proof} Let $E = (C,V)$ be the input election and let $k$ be the committee size.
+Let~$n = |V|$ be the number of voters.
 If $k \geq n$, then every winning committee consists of each voter's most preferred candidate and sufficiently many other candidates to form a committee of size exactly $k$.
 In this case the algorithm can easily provide the required output, so we assume that $k < n$.
-(To avoid triviality, w.l.o.g., we also assume that there are more than $k$ candidates.)
+To avoid trivial cases, without loss of generality, we also assume that there are more than $k$~candidates.